google/comprehensive-rust/README.md

 For questions or comments, please contact
 [Martin Geisler](mailto:mgeisler@google.com) or start a [discussion on GitHub](https://github.com/google/comprehensive-rust/discussions).
-We would love to hear from you.
+We would love to hear from you!